MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 - [ContentSecurityPolicyReportUri](/powerapps/developer/data-platform/reference/entities/organization#BKMK_ContentSecurityPolicyReportUri) controls whether reporting should be used.
 This setting is used by both model-driven and canvas apps.
 A valid string will send violation reports to the specified endpoint, using report-only mode if `IsContentSecurityPolicyEnabled`/`IsContentSecurityPolicyEnabledForCanvas` is turned off.
 An empty string disables reporting.
 For more information, see [reporting documentation](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only).

 ## Configuring CSP without UI
-Especially in environments without PPAC, such as on-premises configurations, admins may want to configure CSP using scripts to directly modify settings.
+Especially for environments not in the Power Platform admin center such as on-premises configurations, admins may want to configure CSP using scripts to directly modify settings.

 ### Enabling CSP without UI
 Steps: